offirgolan/Bandwidth-Monitor-Unofficial/README.md

 - Stop monitoring when internet connection is disabled
 - Automatic reset of monitoring when internet has been reconnected
 - Open at login

+Note
+====

+This is an unofficial product.
+This is only the application I submitted to Purdue and does not and will not contain the changes they make.

+Since this application has been submitted to guys over at ResNet for publication, I cannot post actual code until I recieve permission from them.